-- Integrate sustainability in their ongoing business model and strategy: - is measured by the Sub-Fund's weighed sustainability score based on the SEB Investment Management Sustainability Score ("SIMS-S") framework, compared to the weighed sustainability score of the Sub-Fund's benchmark or investment universe.
-The SIMS-S focuses on risks and opportunities related to sustainable development in company management, products & services and operations, using metrics such as alignment with the Paris Agreement, carbon footprint, gender diversity, Taxonomy alignment and revenue aligned with the sustainable development goals ("SDGs"). - Influence the companies towards a more sustainable direction:
+• Integrate sustainability in their ongoing business model and strategy:

+is measured by the Sub-Fund's weighed sustainability score based on the SEB Investment Management Sustainability Score ("SIMS-S") framework, compared to the weighed sustainability score of the Sub-Fund's benchmark or investment

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. universe.
+The SIMS-S focuses on risks and opportunities related to sustainable development in company management, products & services and operations, using metrics such as alignment with the Paris Agreement, carbon footprint, gender diversity, Taxonomy alignment and revenue aligned with the sustainable development goals ("SDGs").